HOW WILL THE TOLL ROAD IMPACT YOU?

 The remainder will be funded by Transurban, which they will make back by charging drivers tolls on the West Gate Tunnel and CityLink (the Victorian government did a deal with Transurban to extend the tolls on CityLink for another 10 -12 years).

 When will the West Gate Tunnel be built?

-The Victorian Government says that it’s planning to have the contract signed and construction starting in late 2017, however they are already behind schedule.
+The Labor Government says that it’s planning to have the contract signed and construction starting in late 2017, however they are already behind schedule.
 Either way, any short-lived improvements in traffic would be years away, with construction planned to continue until 2022.

 Will the West Gate Tunnel reduce traffic congestion on the West Gate Freeway?